The Original Western Style

 Patrick and New West Furniture produced hundreds of designs over the next 17 years and racked up many prestigious awards, including the coveted Metropolitan Home Design 100.

-Sadly, this pioneer of the western furniture resurgence died in a car accident in 2003.
-The designs that made New West Furniture so popular were filed away.
-Recently Tim Lozier, one of New West’s top designers and builders, began recreating some of the iconic designs.
-Working from photos from old catalogs, Lozier is building chairs, sofas, tables and beds which incorporate the best of New West and Molesworth style.
+Sadly, this pioneer of the western furniture resurgence died in a car accident in 2003, and the designs that made New West Furniture so popular were filed away.

 Fortunately, one of New West’s top builders and designers is still creating Molesworth furniture, and has partnered with Rustic Artistry to provide highest quality Molesworth reproductions.
 Many of the pieces shown here were made by him and are available as shown, or can be customized to your preference.

 If you think you may be in possession of an original Molesworth that you’d like to sell,

 please send a few photos to me via email or text and we can help.